Speed It Up, Legends — The Sun Has a Bedtime

 One humble goal at this year’s QCC: get everyone around 18 holes before the sun clocks out at 5:31 PM, like an emotionally unavailable father.

-This requires a delicate blend of logistics, etiquette, and letting go of your PGA Tour delusions.
+This requires a delicate blend of logistics, shame, and letting go of your PGA Tour delusions.

 Play It Forward, BUDDY